Most people still use box springs today because “that’s how we’ve always done it”.

 The whole point of a box spring is to support your mattress.
 Without some sort of support underneath, a mattress would get lumpy and uncomfortable within just a few years.

 The problem with a box spring is that it contains springs.
-When springs do what they’re supposed to do, they allow the mattress somewhere to go when you place your weight on top.
+When springs do what they’re supposed to do, they provide the mattress with some give when you place your weight on top.

 And that is actually where lumps form in a mattress.